yodobrin/feedback-ai-lens/src/console/README.md

 ```

 Replace <RunConfigFile> with your run configuration JSON file (for example, run.json) and <EnvFile> with your environment file (for example, .env).
 This command uses the current platform as the target.

+> Note: The tool will not run without the required files and input files and output folders - obtain/create them before running the tool.

 ## Run Configuration and Environment Files